cha87de/clouds-exercises/ex-1/lesson-mediawiki.md

 First, we need to install multiple dependencies required for running the mediawiki installation.
 As mediawiki is a php application we need a webserver serving the pages, the php5 runtime engine for executing the code and a database as storage backend.
 We execute the following steps:

 1. Install the Apache Webserver - `sudo apt-get install apache2`
-2. Install the mariaDB database.
-This installation will prompt for a password, enter one and remember it. - `sudo apt-get install mariadb-server`
+2. Install the MariaDB database. - `sudo apt-get install mariadb-server`
-3. Install php5 - `sudo apt-get install php5 php5-mysql`
+3. Install php5 - `sudo apt-get install php php-mysql php-mbstring php-xml libapache2-mod-php`
-4. Restart the apache server - `sudo service apache2 restart`
+4. Restart the apache server - `sudo systemctl restart apache2`

 Now we can start to install the mediawiki application: